History of Naturopathy: Everything You Need to Know

 TermMeaning

-CureComplete elimination of disease cause
+CureComplete elimination of the disease cause

 TreatmentOngoing management of symptoms